 Snapseed is a professional-grade photo editing app designed by Google.
 It features a massive amount of editing options to help even the most mundane photos jump to life.
 Snapseed gives you control over your images by including a host of sliders capable of altering a photo’s vignette, blur, temperature, and other attributes, including grainy overlays, 1960s-style film reel effects, or its unique Retrolux filter.
 You can even stack effects on photos, similar to Layers in Photoshop, making it easy to produce a brand-new result each time you edit a photo.
 More advanced options, like perspective crops, a healing brush, curves, and local adjustments are included as well, making it a solid option for users who don’t want to download multiple apps to edit photos.

 VSCO — pronounced viz-co — is a photo editing app designed around the idea of making your smartphone photos look more like film.
 In addition to a set of included filters, VSCO also lets you purchase packs of presets, each of which has their own aesthetic for particular types of images.
 VSCO also features a built-in community that includes both professional and amateur artists and photographers who share their work in a more narrowly-focused environment than the likes of Instagram.
 With professional-grade tools and advanced camera controls, VSCO is a great app for novices and professionals alike.
-Mobile photographers can download it for free, but there’s also a VSCO X subscription with the most tools and filters available as well.
+Mobile photographers can download it for free, but there’s also a VSCO membership subscription with the most tools and filters available as well.

 Known for its impressive plugins and apps for desktop devices, Lens Distortions has also created a mobile app for both Android and iOS that brings its distinct editing suite to your mobile devices.
 Whether it’s a color filter you’re looking for or an overlay effect such as a light leak or flare, Lens Distortion has a slew of realistic effects you can add to your photos.
 Lens Distortions is free to download on both Android and iOS and includes five free filters in each section with the free version.
-If you want access to all the features, you’ll have to shell out between $1 and $5.
+If you want access to all the features, you’ll have to shell out between $3 and $5.

-Who knew that you needed at least seven apps to make your photos look good?
-Well, okay, maybe you don’t need all of them.
+Who knew that you needed at least eight apps to make your photos look good?
+OK, maybe you don’t need all of them.
 But it is a good idea to experiment with different apps and find the one that works best for your style.
 With any of these in your holster, you’ll be on your way to racking up the likes and comments you need in order to be a champion of Instagram.
 Go ahead, download them and achieve some social media immortality — or at least a ‘like’ from your grandmother.